 Once approved, the Dean's Office will submit the Special Course form to the Registrar's Office for registration.

 If a student decides not to return to Appalachian for the following term, he/she should notify the Registrar’s Office at 262-2050 or complete the Discontinuation of Enrollment through the Appalnet account.

 Anyone seeking to pursue an internship must be either a candidate for a degree at Appalachian or working for teacher certification.
 All internships are to be graded on S/U basis only.
+All registration for internships is handled electronically once the student completes a contract with the internship site.
 Students should see the department for more information.